photoprism/photoprism-docs/docs/user-guide/faq.md

     In case [FFmpeg is disabled](settings/advanced.md#disable-ffmpeg) or not installed, videos cannot be indexed because still images cannot be created.
     You should also have [Exiftool enabled](../getting-started/config-options.md#feature-flags) to extract metadata such as duration, resolution, and codec.

-??? question "Are JPEGs updated when RAW or XMP files change?"

-    JPEGs are currently not regenerated when related RAW or XMP files change.
-RAW files are digital negatives by design.
-PhotoPrism therefore assumes that their image information is immutable.

-    XMP files can affect the appearance, but most of the metadata they contain, such as title and description, does not.
-Creating JPEGs from RAW files is a time-consuming task, and in most cases would cause a huge, unjustified amount of overhead.
-In addition, the rendering information in XMP files is not well standardized.
-For example, changes you make in Photoshop may not be compatible with Darktable.

-    We recommend manually updating existing JPEG sidecar files as needed or creating additional JPEGs, so you can choose between different versions.
-New files and other metadata changes are detected and reflected in the index as usual when your library is scanned.

 ??? question "Some files seem hidden, where are they?"

     If the [quality filter](organize/review.md) is enabled, you might find them in *Photos > Review*.
 Otherwise, their